Metasploit For Penetration Testing

 Our powerful web penetration testing tool uses artificial intelligence to find each and any vulnerability with guaranteed false-positive SLA.

-Metasploit as a way to ensure the cyber security of your information system is a real tool for identifying vulnerabilities that you then have the opportunity to eliminate.
-This method can be especially relevant for small companies where there is not a large staff of information security professionals, since it makes it possible to independently conduct penetration testing.
+Metasploit as a way to ensure the cyber security of your information system is a real tool for identifying vulnerabilities.
+This method can be especially relevant for small companies.

-Also, in addition to the features that Metasploit offers, you can use our free testing tools, such as Website Security Test or Mobile App Security Test to test web or mobile applications for weaknesses that could allow attackers to gain access to your systems.
+Also, in addition to the features that Metasploit offers, you can use our free testing tools, such as Website Security Test or Mobile App Security Test to test web or mobile applications for weaknesses that could allow hackers to get access to your systems.